akladnig/PyTindeq/README.md

 - https://github.com/sebastianmenze/Tindeq-Progressor-climbing-strength-test-server

  I needed to tweak Stuart's app to get it working but really wanted to implement some of the features of Sebastian's app.
 Unfortunately I couldn't get Sebastian's app to run, so I basically decided that it was time time to learn a bit of Python so I re-wrote the application using a mix of Stuart's and Sebastian's code.

+ Results are also saved as text files for later analysis in laptop/data

  This only works on macOS.